 Kenton and Joan and the family were so grateful for all the love, prayers, support, and help during the months of Kenton’s fight with cancer.
 Joan and Megan and the whole family would like to thank all the family and friends who prayed faithfully and gave selflessly.

-Kenton was laid to rest at the Veteran’s Memorial Cemetery in Grand Junction, Colorado.
+Kenton's physical body was laid to rest at the Veteran's Memorial Cemetery in Grand Junction, Colorado.
+We rejoice that his spirit is in the presence of his Lord.

 A “Celebration of Life” service will be planned once the virus restrictions are lifted.
 Please email Megan (email@example.com) to be added to the update list if you would like to be informed of the service information.